 - Representing Shaw Communications Inc. in a regulatory proceeding before the British Columbia Utilities Commission related to public utility transmission rights of way.

 - Representing Corix Utilities Inc. in regulatory proceedings before the British Columbia Utilities Commission related to alternative energy service regulation.

 - Advising Columbia Power Corporation on environmental and public utility regulatory matters related to their hydropower projects.

 - Chambers Global: The World's Leading Lawyers for Business: Recognized leading lawyer in the area of Aboriginal Law

 - Canadian Legal Lexpert Directory: Rated Consistently Recommended in the area of Energy (Electricity and Repeatedly Recommended in the area of Energy (Oil & Gas)

-- Best Lawyers in Canada: Recognized leading lawyer in the areas of Aborignal Law and Energy Regulatory Law
+- Best Lawyers in Canada: Recognized leading lawyer in the areas of Aborignal Law, Energy Regulatory Law, Environmental Law and Natural Resources Law

 - LexisNexis - Martindale-Hubbell: BV Peer Review Rated

 Best Lawyers Recognizes 32 Bull Housser Lawyers | Aug 22, 2013